 If an RTLB is identified as not meeting the expected performance requirements, the lead school/kura board must first address the matter through its normal employment policies and the staff performance requirements identified in the relevant employment agreement.
-Support from the NZSTA industrial relations service should be sought.
+Support should be sought from NZSTA.